Ativerc/100xdevs-cohort-assignments/week-3/04-mongo-with-jwt-auth/README.md

 ### Description

 Same as the last assignment but you need to use jwts for authentication.
-We have introduced the signgin endpoints for both users and admins.
+We have introduced the signin endpoints for both users and admins.
 For this one, in every authenticated requests, you need to send the jwt in headers (Authorization : "Bearer <actual token>").
 You need to use mongodb to store all the data persistently.